Anton-Wilhelm-Amo-Straße: Mohrenstraße

 The German word Mohr (pl.
 Mohren), or moor in English, was commonly used in Europe to describe Africans and/or Muslims in pre-colonial period from the 16th to early 18th century.
 The word is possibly derived from the Latin Maurus and originally denoted the North African Berber peoples, but came to be used about the (equally Berber) Muslim rulers of medieval Spain and Portugal, then Arabs or Muslims in general and eventually black Africans.

 A Mohrenstraße or Mohrenplatz also exists in a few other cities.
 More widespread, the word Mohr is part of the names of numerous historical houses or traditional companies such as inns and breweries in Germany, Austria and Switzerland, and in some cases in Luxemburg, the Czech Republic and Poland.
 Over 100 pharmacies called Mohren-Apotheke exist or have existed.
 Often, these were named after a house mark depicting a blackamoor or Moor's head figure.
-Some establishments have changed their names after being subject to "shitstorms" (a word commonly used in German for social media based negative campaigns).
+Some establishments have changed their names after being subject to a "Shitstorm" (a word commonly used in German for a negative outcry on social media)).
 The Drei Mohren Hotel in Augsburg was assumed to be named after three visiting Abyssinian monks in 1495, but in 2020 renamed in Hotel Maximilian's after a campaign by the local Amnesty International youth group.
 Also in 2020, the Mohrenbrauerei in Vorarlberg, after receiving smears, agreed to change its brand logotype, but declined to change its name which was derived from its founder in 1784, Joseph Mohr.

 The dictionary Duden has since 2012 described the word as often being seen as discriminatory, and since 2019 as "obsolete, today discriminatory" (veraltet, heute diskriminierend), although others dispute this view and argue that the use of the word in historical contexts isn't discriminatory.

 A number of explanations have been proposed for the street name.